 What is a Limited Company?

-- A limited company is a type of business which is registered at Companies House as a legal entity in its own right.
+- A type of business which is registered at Companies House as a legal entity in its own right.
 It is completely separate from its owners.

 - Legally, it can enter into contracts in its own name and is responsible for its own actions, finances and liabilities.